aantti/mcp-netbird/README.md

 1. Get your Netbird API token from the Netbird management console.

 2. Install the `mcp-netbird` binary using one of the installation methods above.
+Make sure the binary is in your PATH.

 3. Add the server configuration to your client configuration file.
 E.g., for Codeium Windsurf add the following to `~/.codeium/windsurf/mcp_config.json`: